AntonKueltz/AntonKueltz.github.io/_posts/2022-11-27-cryptopals-set2-challenge12.md

 Out[2]: b's'
 ```

-With the meat of the problem out of the way the rest of this problem is takes us a bit out
+With the meat of the problem out of the way the rest of this problem takes us a bit out
-of the realm of cryptanalysis and more into the realm of writing good control flow.
-The main
+of the realm of purely cryptanalysis and into the realm of writing good control flow as well.
-questions to answer now become -
+The remaining questions to answer are -

 1. How do we break the next bytes in the first block?
-1. How do we break the bytes in subsequent blocks?
+2. How do we break the bytes in subsequent blocks?

 The first question has a pretty straightforward answer - we incorporate the byte we just recovered
 into the next lookup table.
 So if e.g. we just recovered `b's'` then our new prefix becomes `b'A..A'` with